 If you feel social media is taking up a lot of your time (which usually the case is), keep the browsing for the end of each day.
 Review your device for notifications and keep the apps which are relevant.
 Endless shopping apps will only lure you time and again into things you don’t need!
 Be wise.

 The constant notifications on our phones, and the desire to scroll through apparent “perfect” lives on social media, will put you in a cycle of constant comparison and unhappiness.
 Uninstall social media apps and access them via your computer when you want to surf through.
 This will keep you less indulged, and will make you more in touch with your feelings, and life goals.

 Don’t wake up and check your phone.
 Don’t sleep looking at your mobile screen.
-Wake up each day and spend atleast 15-20 minutes of your time either meditating, taking long breaths out in the open, taking a jog in the park, or just some quiet time gazing around in the balcony.
+Wake up each day and spend at least 15-20 minutes of your time either meditating, taking long breaths out in the open, taking a jog in the park, or just some quiet time gazing around in the balcony.
 Set your intentions for the day, instead of feeding mindless information to your brain first thing in the morning!
-Keep your phone in another room atleast 2 hours prior to bed for a good, sound sleep.
+Keep your phone in another room at least 2 hours prior to bed for a good, sound sleep.

 This is the most therapeutic way to go about it!
-Open you window, step outside, or just take a walk.
+Open your window, step outside, or just take a walk.
 With so much noise already going on around us, taking a moment to acknowledge what’s around, feeling your breath and the movement of your body, feeling the wind blowing, and nature around can help you in more ways than you can imagine!

-We hope these habits will help you come back to real life, and focus your energies on what’s real.
+We hope these habits will help you come back to real life and focus your energies on what’s real.
 There’s so much to learn, so much to do, and so much to explore, don’t let the screens control you!